aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_foldonindent.md

 ## FoldOnIndent             --  buffer folding based on indentation/whitespace

 ## Desc
-buffer folding based on indentation/whitespace
+* folding based on indentation of text (works with plaintext)

 ## See also
 * __blank__